Card Summary Table

-As an owner of the Delta Reserve® Credit Card from American Express, you will have access to the SkyTeam Alliance, as well as a number of other airlines to choose from.
+While the card itself doesn’t offer partners, as a Delta frequent flyer member you will have access to the SkyTeam Alliance, as well as a number of other airlines to choose from.

 The SkyTeam Alliance airlines include: China Airlines, Czech Airlines, China Southern, China Eastern, Aeromexico, Garuda Indonesia, KLM / Air France Flying Blue, Middle East Airlines, Korean Air, Aeroflot, Aerolineas Argentinas, Aaudia, Alitalia, Air Europa, XiamenAir, Vietnam Airlines, TAROM, Kenya Airways

-Delta Reserve® Credit Card from American Express members will also have access to numerous hotel and other non-carrier partners.
+Delta SkyMiles members will also have access to numerous hotel and other non-carrier partners.

 There are additional partners that may be found for cruise lines, car rentals, dining, and household services.
 The options are nearly unlimited, and include partners for both earning and redeeming!

-At this point, some of you may be trying to determine whether or not the Delta Reserve® Credit Card from American Express is really worth it, likely due to the high annual fee.
+At this point, some of you may be trying to determine whether or not the card is really worth it, likely due to the high annual fee.

 Here in the Card Math section, we’ll get into some of the more detailed numbers that can help resolve this question for you.